One 2 One Counselling

 Other specialised training includes:

-Foundation Diploma in Facilitation of Group AnalyticTherapy
+Foundation Diploma in Group AnalyticTherapy Facilitation

 Dip.
 In Grief and Bereavement Theory

-OU Introduction to Death, Dying and Grief
+OU Certificate Introduction to Death, Dying and Grief

 OU Certificate in Attachment and Early Childhood